nmakuch/hugo-rms/content/booking/_index.md

 ---
-title: "Book an appointment"
+title: "Book your appointment"
 date: 2022-01-08T11:25:11+06:00
 subTitle: >
   We offer the most customizable plans that let you choose exactly what you want.
 Whether you want your entire home deep cleaned by one of our professional staff, or simply want some help with the dreaded kitchen & bathroom, we have you covered.
-Choose from our pre-structured plans that cover all the standard items, or select our hourly plan to have complete control of how the time is spent.
+Choose from our pre-structured plans that cover all the standard items, or select one of our hourly plans.
 ---